 Start Your HBOT Treatments Today

 It’s important to schedule your post Mohs surgery wound care with a wound healing specialist you can trust.
 The compassionate team at R3 Wound Care and Hyperbarics have served communities throughout Texas, including Dallas-Fort Worth, Houston and San Antonio, since 2014.
-With 7 wound care clinic locations.
-Our wound care specialists offer advanced treatments like HBOT that are proven to reduce wounds and improve wellness.
+With 7 wound care clinic locations, our wound care specialists offer advanced treatments like HBOT that are proven to reduce wounds and improve wellness.

 Our state-of-the-art, clear, acrylic hyperbaric chambers are comfortable yet powerful, allowing you to experience deep healing without any pain.
 Call us today or fill out the simple contact form to schedule your first appointment and learn more about the potential of HBOT to accelerate your Mohs surgery wound healing.